oinone/oinone-docs/en/DevManual/Tutorials/Back-endFramework/chapter5-Finally, some-UI-to-play-with.md

 + The default quantity for personnel input scale should be 1

 # I. New Attributes of Fields
 Before proceeding with view design, let's revisit our model definitions.
-We see attributes like `required=True` that affect the mandatory property of fields during interaction.
+We see attributes like `required=true` that affect the mandatory property of fields during interaction.
 Other attributes will affect views or provide default values.

 ## (Ⅰ) Default Values
 Any field can be given a default value.
 In the field definition, add the `defaultValue=X` option, where `X` can accept a Java literal (boolean, integer, floating-point number, string), and other requirements can use functions: